kilimanj4r0/movie-recsys/report/README.md

 |`ImplicitALSWrapperModel`|2.4058378050082134|
 |`LightFMWrapperModel`|29.475618221101787|

 So, attempt to use hybrid model was unsuccessful. `AlternatingLeastSquares` was really close to `PureSVDModel` but still worse.
-Therefore, I choosed `PureSVDModel` as the best one.
+Although `AlternatingLeastSquares` are more used in practice, I choosed `PureSVDModel` as the best one.

 ## Model Advantages and Disadvantages